Erskine, Renfrewshire: Transport

-Erskine is serviced by McGill's Busses and previously Arriva Scotland West.
+Erskine is served by McGill's Busses and previously Arriva Scotland West.
 Buses operate to Glasgow, Paisley, Renfrew, Inchinnan, Clydebank, Braehead, Govan, Glasgow Airport and Bishopton.
-Erskine can also be accessed via the national rail network through Paisley Gilmour Street railway station and Bishopton railway station, which provide onward travel to Glasgow Central Station and other destinations such as Largs, Ayr, Ardrossan, Gourock, Greenock and Wemyss Bay.
+Erskine has no railway station however it can be accessed on the national rail network via Paisley Gilmour Street railway station or Bishopton railway station, both of which have onward bus links to Erskine.

 There are also plans to connect Erskine to Glasgow with a heavy metro line as part of the proposed Clyde Metro Project.